FernandoRocha88/WalkthroughProject02/README.md

 ## Business Requirements
-As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data driven recommendations a customer.
-This new customer has substantial agriculture business in Australia and understanding the rainfall level is critical for their farmer's network.
-Their clients needs to know precisely if it will rain in the next day, so they can plan accordingly how their routine will look like.
+As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data driven recommendations to a Telecom corporation.
+This company has substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.

 * 1 - As a customer I am interested to understand the patterns from my customer base, so I can better manage churn levels.
 * 2 - As a customer I am interested to tell whether or not a given prospect will churn.
 If so, when?
 In addition I am interested to from which customer group/cluster this prospect will belong, and based on that, present potential factors that could mantain/bring the prospect to a non-churnable cluster